AliceO2Group/InfoLogger/doc/README.md

 * Client library

-  Behavior of infoLogger library can be configured with INFOLOGGER_MODE environment variable.
+  Behavior of infoLogger library can be configured with O2_INFOLOGGER_MODE environment variable.
   This defines where to inject messages at runtime.
   Possible values are:
   * infoLoggerD = inject messages to infoLogger system, through infoLoggerD process (this is the default mode).
 If infoLoggerD is not found, an error message is printed on stderr and further logs are output to stdout.
   * stdout = print messages to stdout/stderr (severity error and fatal)
   * file = print messages to a file.
 By default, "./log.txt".
-Specific file can be set with e.g. INFOLOGGER_MODE=file:/path/to/my/logfile.txt
+Specific file can be set with e.g. O2_INFOLOGGER_MODE=file:/path/to/my/logfile.txt
   * none = messages are discarded

   During development phase, it can be useful to set mode to "stdout", to allow using the infoLogger interface